 If the shower is enclosed with doors, you may want to consider replacing the glass with safety glass or plastic to avoid further injury in the case of a fall.
 Being cut by glass will only worsen the situation.

-From brushing teeth to fixing hair and makeup, there could be a lot of standing in the bathroom which increases the risk of losing balance and falling.
-If the bathroom is big enough, consider an additional stool or seat that will reduce how long they are standing doing these activities.
+From brushing teeth to fixing hair and makeup, there is often a lot of standing in the bathroom, which increases the risk of losing balance and falling.
+If the bathroom is big enough, consider an additional stool or seat that can make getting ready every day easier.
 If the bathroom is tight quarters, though, an additional seat will only create an additional tripping hazard, so be sure the space is big enough.